Table of Contents

 I hope this Moscow craft beer guide helps you decide to go when you will be sampling Russian craft beer in Moscow.
 One thing is sure there is much more as just vodka in Russia.
 I hope to return to Russia or Moscow and sample more of the juicy craft beers they are brewing.
 Do you know of any other Moscow craft beer bar I missed and should be included?
 Please let me know in the comments and I’ll try to stop by next time I’m in Moscow.

-Did you visit Moscow and drink craft beer too or do you have questions?
+Did you visit Moscow too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!